chazeon/notes/docs/index.md

 ## Research Focus

-My research focuses on investigating physical properties of Earth-forming materials under finite pressure and temperature with *ab initio* method.
+My research interests lie broadly around the intersection of physics and computer science.
+My current research focuses on investigating physical properties of Earth-forming materials under finite pressure and temperature with *ab initio* method.

 ###  Hydrogen-bond disordering in δ-AlOOH